Tuesday, January 26, 2016

 "That's right," I said,

-“We want to have an experience of a lifetime.
+"We want to have the experience of a lifetime.
 This is New York.
-Dreams happen here!”
+Dreams happen here!"

 "Not really," the homeless man said.

-“That’s why we are going to walk down these steps.
-Gets on that train!
-We are going to ride that steal monster to midtown and we are going to celebrate with New Yorkers and tourists from all over the globe, are you with me!”
+"That's why we are going to walk down those very steps.
+Get on that train!
+We are going to ride that steal monster to mid-town, and we are going to celebrate with New Yorkers and tourists from all over the globe.
+Are you with me!"

-“Well, I got a really nice spot to sleep tonight with the crowd gone and all.”
+"Well, I got a nice spot to sleep tonight with the crowd in this area gone.
+The morons going to mid-town to see gosh darn ball fall and all."
 He said.

 "Are you crazy?
 Tonight?"
 Our homeless friend asked.